 The majority of antidepressants cause side effects, and finding the right medication and dose may be a long process of trial and error.

 Some people are tempted to get off their antidepressants once they feel better, but that’s rarely a good idea.
 Stopping your treatment abruptly poses many risks, with risk of suicide as the most important to name.
 Getting off antidepressants suddenly may also trigger withdrawal symptoms, and have your depression relapse.
 If it happens and you go back to your antidepressant, it may take you several weeks until it will rebalance your mood and emotions.

-Unlike the natural methods at reputed centers like the Holistic Sanctuary, antidepressants have significant side effects, which only worsen over time.
+Unlike the natural methods at reputed Luxury Rehab Centers like the Holistic Sanctuary, antidepressants have significant side effects, which only worsen over time.
 Weight gain, sexual problems, emotional numbness, the risk for addiction, suicidal thoughts, are only some of the numerous side effects that antidepressants bring into the picture.